Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The City of Margate has contracted trash pick up.
 Trash set out at the curb will be picked up on regularly scheduled days.
 No burning of trash is allowed under City Code in Margate.

 Absolutely.
-Fire stations are manned 24 hours a day.
-You may stop in at any time during normal business hours 8 a.m. to 5 p.m.
+Fire stations are staffed 24 hours per day.
+You may stop in at any time during normal business hours of 9 a.m. to 5 p.m.

-If you are in a moving vehicle, pull over to the right side of the road.
+If you are in a moving vehicle, pull over to the closest curb.
 If you are stopped at a red light - do not run the light.
-Attempt to pull over to the right, so a clear lane of traffic can be opened up for emergency vehicles.
+Attempt to pull over to the closest curb so a clear lane of traffic can be opened up for emergency vehicles.

 Please call 954-971-7010 and ask for the Records Division.
-Copies of reports may be obtained at the City of Margate Fire Department Headquarters located at:1811 Banks RoadMargate FL, 33063The office is open 8 a.m. to 6 p.m.
+Copies of reports may be obtained at the City of Margate Fire Department Administration, located at:1835 Banks RoadMargate FL, 33063The office is open Monday - Friday from 8 a.m. to 6 p.m.

-The City of Margate Fire And Rescue utilizes Advanced Life Support Engine(s), Ladder Truck(s) or Squad(s), which are dispatched simultaneously with the closest available Margate Fire and Rescue Transport Unit.
-Firefighter EMTs / Paramedics, assigned to a fire vehicle, can begin assessing the victim and expedite care prior to the arrival of our ambulance.
+The Margate Fire Department utilizes Advanced Life Support Engine(s), Ladder Truck(s) and Squad(s), which are dispatched simultaneously with the closest available Margate Fire Department rescue unit.
+All units are staffed with Firefighter/Paramedic.
+Members assigned to a fire vehicle can begin assessing the victim and expedite care prior to the arrival of our rescue unit.

 Whenever a position becomes available, the Human Resources Department will create an Employment Opportunity posting.
 This posting will contain a brief job description, statement of minimum educational and experience requirements, and will include a description of any special qualifications which may be required.
 Postings will be available for review in the Human Resources Department at City Hall and on the city's website.
 Employment applications must be received in the Human Resources Department by 6 p.m. on the posted closing date.
 Resumes cannot be substituted for this requirement, but may accompany a completed employment application.